HockmaAI/PowerlineUnet/README.md

 ## Features

-- A partitioning approach to segmentation, to detect all powerline conductors
+- A partitioning approach to segmentation, to detect all fine powerline conductors
 - Run with bash or command line instructions
 - Fine trained model is supplied (hosted on huggingface)
+- The output can be used to automate visible fault detections
 - Dependencies are specified

 This project addresses a critical automation step in powerline inspections